IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :ZipDownloadLimit
 +++++++++++++++++

-For performance reasons, your Dataverse installation will only create zip files on the fly up to 100 MB but the limit can be increased.
+For performance reasons, your Dataverse installation will only allow creation of zip files up to 100 MB, but the limit can be increased.
 Here's an example of raising the limit to 1 GB:

 ``curl -X PUT -d 1000000000 http://localhost:8080/api/admin/settings/:ZipDownloadLimit``

+In the UI, users trying to download a zip file larger than the Dataverse installation's :ZipDownloadLimit will receive messaging that the zip file is too large, and the user will be presented with alternate access options.

 :TabularIngestSizeLimit
 +++++++++++++++++++++++